Skip to Main Content

 Advanced Professional MPH

 Advanced Professional MPH students study 11 full-time, consecutive months at YSPH to complete their degree.
 This encompasses a summer, fall and spring term.
-Please note that the summer term is not currently federal loan eligible.
 All admitted students are holistically reviewed for merit scholarship eligibility based on the comprehensive information provided in the admissions application, and notified of any eligibility within 10 days of admission.

 Expense Type Summer/Fall/Spring